 My Year of Rest and Relaxation

-Written by Ottessa Moshfegh
+Author Ottessa Moshfegh

-Review by Julie Carpenter and Jarad Johnson
+by Julie Carpenter and Jarad Johnson

 This is a book that Julie lent me to read recently, and when I heard the premise I was immediately interested, but I didn’t know what to expect.
 I read the blurb and wondered how you could fill an entire book writing about a woman who was sleeping.
-So, I cracked it open this week and I was surprised.
+So, I cracked the book open this week and I was surprised.
 I didn’t like any of the characters, although they are objectively hilarious (Spoiler alert: not every character has to be likeable to make a good story), but I was still hooked.